Flora - Autumn

 Fruit: The fruit is a cylindrical cone 1 to 4cm long, with rounded blunt valves.

-How and where it grows: Although this is mainly a coastal tree growing in poor, well drained sandy soils, it is also found in tall heath and woodland.
+How and where it grows: Although this is mainly a coastal tree growing in poor, well drained sandy soils.
+It also grows in tall heath and woodland.
 It is also found in Vic, NSW and Q.

 Where to See: Widespread in eastern half of Tasmania, Bruny Island, Tasman, Forestier and Freycinet Peninsulas; Maria Island, many Hobart, Launceston, Devonport and surrounding area bushland parks including Knocklofty and Peter Murrell Reserves; and many home gardens.